tranbot/veym/README.md

 3) run 'npm install'
 4) create assets folder 'mkdir assets assets/css assets/images assets/js'
 5) create starter files 'touch assets/css/styles.css assets/js/main.js'
+6) Initialize SQL Database
+  1) Download MySQL server here: https://dev.mysql.com/downloads/mysql/
+  2) Download MySQL workbench here: https://www.mysql.com/products/workbench/
+  3) Install MySQL server, make sure to select "Use Legacy Passowrd Encryption" and select an easy to remember password (I just used "password" without quotes)
+  4) Install MySQL workbench and then launch.
+When you click on the MySQL connection local instance 3306, user should be root and the password is the same as the password you used above
 Project Development by:
 Jonathan Mai & John Tran